 Janssen is currently conducting the Phase III ANDROMEDA study of daratumumab in combination with certain other therapies for the treatment of frontline AL amyloidosis.
-Based on the safety run-in of this study, Janssen reported that daratumumab in combination with CyBord was observed to be tolerable in patients with AL amyloidosis with a low IRR rate and no new safety signals were observed.
+Janssen presented updated results from the safety run-in phase of this study at EHA in June 2019, reporting that daratumumab in combination with CyBord was observed to be well tolerated among patients with newly diagnosed AL amyloidosis with a low IRR rate and no new safety signals were observed.